Threads in Android

 Threading in Android refers to executing multiple tasks simultaneously to improve app performance and responsiveness.
 The threading is required because the main UI thread (a.k.a.
 Main Thread) handles user interactions and UI updates.
 If heavy tasks (e.g., network calls, database operations) run on the UI thread, the app freezes (ANR: “App Not Responding”).
 To avoid this, long-running operations should run in background threads.

-Types of Threads in Android
+Types of threads

 Main Thread (UI Thread)